klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 11.Any changes to the texture need to be saved manually.
   If you alter the texture, go to *Image > Save* or hover the mouse over the Image Editor and hit `Alt + S` to save the currently displayed texture.

-**Futher things to try out**
+**Further things to try out**

 - You can also paint the eyes in the Image Editor.
   In the top-left corner of the Image Editor, change the dropdown menu which says *View* to *Paint*.
   You now have the same drawing abilities in the 2D texture view.
-  If you paint either in the texture view or on the 3D model, the other view will update in realtime.
+  If you paint either in the texture view or on the 3D model, the other view will update in real time.
 <figure>
     <img src="{{pathToRoot}}/assets/figures/modeling/TexturePaintingExercise/A1Paint.png" style="align:left; width: 60%; height: 60%; border: 15px solid;
   border-image-slice: 1;